- Storing paper documents is costly and a potential security risk, so it’s a good idea to move your documents to a digital format.

 What is a document scanner?

-As companies and individuals attempt to move files into digital formats for safekeeping, document scanners play an essential part in that process.
-They might not be the most glamorous purchase, but your business should do the research before deciding which scanner is best for your document management strategy.
+As companies and individuals move files into digital formats for safekeeping, document scanners play an essential role.
+But you need to do your research to determine which scanner is best for your company.

 Types of document scanners

 As the name suggests, portable scanners are easy to transport.
 If you’re out at an impromptu business meeting, you can quickly take the scanner out of your bag and digitally save documents you’re viewing.
-A portable scanner acts as an efficient alternative to whipping out your phone and snapping a few photos to save the documents.
+A portable scanner is more efficient than whipping out your phone and snapping a few photos to save the documents.

-- Small size can be perfect for smaller businesses
+- The small size can be perfect for a small business with limited space.

-- Not ideal for scanning large quantities of documents
+- It’s a poor option for a large enterprise, as it’s not ideal for scanning large quantities of documents.

-- Resolution/image quality can be worse than on desktop scanners
+- The image quality may be worse than with desktop scanners.

-Desktop scanners differ from portable scanners in that they’re much larger and stationary.
+Desktop scanners differ from portable scanners in that they’re larger and stationary.
 You won’t want to lug a massive desktop printer across town to scan documents at a meeting.
-While this might not be ideal for some firms, large desktop document scanners offer plenty of perks as well.
+While this might not be ideal for some firms, large desktop document scanners offer plenty of perks.

-The features of desktop scanners can include high printing speeds and automation.
-Some desktop scanners can automatically correct mistakes as well.
-For example, if you place a document in one way and put the following page in upside down, the machine can recognize the error and still spit everything out correctly by rotating the page or images.
+For example, if you place a document in one way and put the following page upside down, the machine can recognize the error and still spit everything out correctly by rotating the page or images.
 This can save a lot of headaches for large firms.

-Scanning speed and the ability to scan both sides of double-sided images are two other perks of many desktop document scanners.
-While these scanners tend to be pricier – many advanced models go for well over $400 – the benefits can be tremendous for larger operations.
+Scanning speed and the ability to scan both sides of double-sided images are just some of the perks of buying a desktop document scanner.
+While these scanners tend to be pricier – many advanced models go for well over $500 – the benefits can be tremendous for larger operations.

 - Fast scanning